venediktov/vanilla-rtb/README.md

 open-source library utilizing  modern C++11/14  features and latest Boost.

-What makes us different from other open-source we have seen: our stack is faily small, easy to integrate with [your DSP](https://github.com/vanilla-rtb/rapid-bidder) and  completely decoupled.
+What makes us different from other open-source RTB projects we have seen?

+Our stack is fairly small and
+easy to integrate with [your cmake project](https://github.com/vanilla-rtb/rapid-bidder) , completely decoupled by use of templates and has minimum dependency.

 [vanilla-rtb ecosystem](../../wiki)